cvalhin/PowerPuffGenes/README.md

 # PowerPuffGenes

-- For the first draft of the project, look at main_project.html
+- You can look at the first draft for the project by :
+  - Opening the main_project.pdf
+  - Knitting the main_project.Rmd
+  - Opening the main_project.html in web browser